adityasinghcoding/PolySensor/README.md

 <br>

-A sophisticated Python application that leverages advanced AI to analyze and extract insights from virtually any type of media content.
-Built with cutting-edge technologies including LangChain and Google's Gemini model, PolySensor transforms unstructured data into actionable intelligence.
+A full-stack web application that leverages advanced AI to analyze and extract insights from virtually any type of media content.
+Built with cutting-edge technologies including React, Flask, LangChain, and Google's Gemini model, PolySensor transforms unstructured data into actionable intelligence through an intuitive web interface.

 ## 🌟 What Makes PolySensor Unique?